vsmjs/vsm-dictionary-uniprot/README.md

 ```

 Note that depending on the `options.page` and `options.perPage` options
 we adjust the `limit` and `offset` parameters accordingly.
-The is no
+There is no
 maximum value for the `limit` parameter, but we chose a value of **50** to
 use in case `perPage` is not defined properly (the default value for
 `offset` is 0).